Math 140A - Notes

 Z ×N

-Things are more familiar once we write
+Things seem more familiar if we write

 p